 Sprint Out in Action – Right Handed QB Sprinting Right

-In this clip, as soon as the QB gets the ball, he gets his right foot directly pointed towards the sideline.
+In this clip, as soon as the QB gets the ball, he gets his right foot directly pointed toward the sideline.
 He then gets to about 8 1/2 yards deep to clear himself from the line of scrimmage.
-Ideally, the quarterback should be at 7 yards to get the ball out on time since the offensive line is reached blocking to the same side of the sprint out.
+Ideally, the quarterback should be at 7 yards to get the ball out on time since the offensive line is reached, blocking to the same side of the sprint out.

 The QB then needs to get his front shoulder pointed to his receiver, who’s in the flats heading towards the sideline.
-The QB delivers a great ball on the run while finishing towards his target.
+The QB delivers a great ball on the run while finishing toward his target.